(Left) Nobuyuki Okizono

 In November 2008, MRY concluded a disaster prevention agreement*3 with the Kanagawa Ward Office and residents' associations in neighborhood self-governing bodies.
 In March 2009, MRY joined the Kanagawa Ward Waterfront Area Disaster Prevention Council, comprising 11 companies in the Keihin waterfront district, local neighborhood self-governing bodies, and neighborhood associations, helping to carry out initiatives to enhance regional disaster preparedness.
 One of these initiatives is holding joint disaster drills on a regular basis.

-In March, MRY carried out the 9th joint periodic disaster drill, in which the participants learned about how to use fire extinguishers, provide first aid and operate AEDs.*4 (A total of approximately 150 persons participated.)
+In March, MRY carried out the 9th joint periodic disaster drill, in which the participants learned about how to use fire extinguishers, provide first aid and operate AEDs.*4 (Around 150 persons participated).

 - *3The MRY facility is offered as a temporary evacuation area to be used before moving to a disaster prevention facility.